ANALYTICS SOLUTIONS2025-12-30

 Marketers: Shed Desktop Mindset, Mobile is The Tool of Customer Acquisition

-Earlier this week, PayPal’s Director of Mobile Commerce Rob Harper told the audience at a retail conference that choosing not to put mobile strategy as a top priority was exercising the choice to ‘ignore’ customer needs.
-Rob had hit the nail on its head.
+Earlier this year, PayPal’s Director of Mobile Commerce, Rob Harper, told the audience at a retail conference that choosing not to make mobile strategy a top priority was a choice to 'ignore’ customer needs.
+Rob had hit the nail on the head.

-Explaining the dichotomy that a modern-day retailer faced while speaking at the Retail Business Technology Expo, Rob claimed that despite high mobile traffic, many retailers were amazingly still struggling to convert leads into purchasing customers.
+Explaining the dichotomy a modern-day retailer faced, Rob claimed that despite high mobile traffic, many retailers were still struggling to convert leads into paying customers.

-Rob’s advice that “if an enterprise’s number one strategy wasn’t mobile, it must be prepared to ignore customers” comes at a time when the world over, everyone, from B2C and even B2B businesses, serious about selling online, is still trying to understand how to use smartphones (or mobile computing devices) for lead generation, when by now, they should have been selling to those leads.
+Rob’s advic" that enterprise'sprise’s number one stwasn't wasn’t mobile, it must be prepared to ignore cu"tomers” comes at a time when the world over, everyone, from B2C and even B2B businesses, serious about selling online, is still trying to understand how to use smartphones (or mobile computing devices) for lead generation, when by now, they should have been selling to those leads.

-Mobile has revolutionized the way we shop, yet despite its rapid proliferation, enterprises continue to operate in a desktop mindset so far as lead generation was concerned.
+Mobile has revolutionized the way we shop, yet despite its rapid proliferation, enterprises continue to operate in a desktop mindset when it comes to lead generation.

-In 2014, a little less than one-fourth of the people in the world were using smartphones.
+In 2014, about one-fourth of people worldwide used smartphones.
 By 2017, that figure was expected to jump to one-third, according to eMarketer.
-By the end of 2015, for example, at least 75% of the USA’s population owned a phone, most of it smart ones, while their counterparts in the United Kingdom were found to be checking their devices about 150 times a day.
+By the end of 2015, for example, at least 75% the USA’s population owned a phone, most of them smart ones, while their counterparts in the United Kingdom were found to be checking their devices about 150 times.
 That’s the kind of influence mobiles have started wielding on our day-to-day lives.

-And if the message’s still not got through to you, here are some more stats from a recent Forrester report:
+And the message’s still not got through to you.
+Here are some more stats from a recent Forrester report:

 • Three-quarters of US smartphone owners spend 2 hours a day on their phones